We use minimal analytics to improve the site. Is that okay?

 Seriously, these sensor brushes are the best way to clean your sensor.
 If you’re just cleaning up dust and dirt that won’t come off with the air blaster, the sensor brush is unbeatable.

-Keep the brush in its bang and in the tube and it will last you forever.
-Just never touch the bristols and keep them as sterile as possible.
+Keep the brush and the tube in their bags, and they will last you forever.
+Just never touch the bristles, and keep them as sterile as possible.

-I almost never use the wet sensor swabs once I got a sensor brush five years ago.
+I rarely use wet sensor swabs, but I once got a sensor brush five years ago.

 Extras